 There were darker resonances, too.
 People went to the movies to lose track of time; this video would pound viewers with an awareness of how long they’d been languishing in the dark.
 It would evoke the laziest of modern pleasures—channel surfing—except that the time wasted would be painfully underlined.

 … There was a lineage of avant-garde cinema that, with varying degrees of obscurity, examined the temporal qualities of film.
 Marclay’s contribution to the cinema of duration, though, would be pleasurable to watch.
 He sensed a creepy challenge.
 If his film was sufficiently seductive, he might coax people to sit for hours, literally watching their lives tick away.

-There are several copies of The Clock owned by museums or private collectors that are in circulation, touring the globe for short-run performances.
-Be sure to catch all or part of it when it comes to a city near you, and watch your life tick away.
-I can't wait.
+There are several copies of The Clock owned by museums or private collectors that are in circulation.
+These “Clocks” tour the globe for short-run performances.
+Be sure to catch all or part of it when it comes to a city near you.
+And watch your life tick away.
+I can’t wait.